volks73/cargo-wix/README.md

 ## Usage

-__Important__, start and use the [Developer Prompt](https://msdn.microsoft.com/en-us/library/f35ctcxw.aspx) that was installed with the Windows 10 SDK.
+__Important__, start and use the [Developer Prompt](https://msdn.microsoft.com/en-us/library/f35ctcxw.aspx) that was installed with the [VC Build Tools](http://landinghub.visualstudio.com/visual-cpp-build-tools) or Windows 10 SDK.
 This will ensure the `signtool` command is available in the PATH environment variable if signing the installer with the `cargo-wix` subcommand.
 If not signing the installer, then any command prompt can be used.

-Navigate to the Rust binary project's root folder and run the subcommand:
+Navigate to the project's root folder and run the subcommand:

 ```dos
 C:\Path\To\Project\>cargo wix --init